regar007/sample-nodejs-app/README.md

-Note: write back in issues to get more advance setup of routers(back-end js files) and views(front-end pages).
+Note: write back in issues to get more advance(structured) setup of the app in terms of routers(back-end js files) and views(front-end pages).